Azaad (1955 film): Soundtrack

 The music was composed by C. Ramchandra and the songs were written by Rajendra Krishna.
 According to author, musicologist and film critic Rajesh Subramanian, Naushad was first offered to compose the songs.
 He refused when Naidu insisted that the songs had to be composed in a month.
 Hence, C. Ramchandra was signed on and the melodies were composed in record time.
 According to a book published by Raju Bharatan, Naidu requested Naushad to compose ten tunes within 30 days, for which he would get his "due payment".
 To this, Naushad purportedly said: "Naidusaab, yeh koi baniye ki dukaan samjha aapne?
 Ek gaana nahi milega aapko tees din main".
 (Naidusaab, do you think this is a baniya store?
-You will not get even one song in 30 days.)
+You will not get even one song in 30 days).

+Reception

+Like the original, Azaad opened to terrific response and emerged a blockbuster at the box office, especially given the lavish scale it was shot on and highly popular songs, such as "Aplam Chaplam" and "Baliye O Baliye, Chal Chhaliye".
+It was shown at Bombay's popular Minerva theatre for 36 weeks and in Kolkata's famous Paradise cinema for 40 weeks.

+Dilip Kumar received praise from audience as well as critics for his excellent comic timing and earned his second Filmfare Award for Best Actor.